Secure Semantic Communication over Wiretap Channels: Rate-Distortion-Equivocation Tradeoff: Converse Result

+\begin{remark} Further improvement of the converse bound can be done with separate key rates for each source component. \end{remark}

 The converse result in Theorem~\ref{theorem:converse} has the following interpretation.
 Inequality (\ref{ineq:converse-rate}) bounds communication rate given the distortion constraints to the main channel capacity.
 The fundamental limit for secrecy is governed by remaining inequalities (\ref{ineq:converse-sem-eqv})-(\ref{ineq:converse-joint-eqv}).
-Generally, for this model, secrecy (equivocation) conditions consist of the following basic terms. \begin{enumerate} \item $R_k$ -- rate of the secret key shared between the encoder and the legitimate decoder.
+Generally, for this model, secrecy (equivocation) conditions consist of the following basic terms.
+1) The level of compression of the semantic source, e.g., $H(S) - R_s(D_s)$ for the semantic part.
+This term naturally arises from the loss of entropy in source encoding and it also, however, contributes to the equivocation for legitimate receiver.
+The higher distortion for a specific component that we enforce, the higher equivocation can be achieved for this component.
+2) $R_k$ -- rate of the secret key shared between the encoder and the legitimate decoder.
 The higher this rate, the better secrecy can be achieved for both components of the semantic source.
-The model allows to set this key rate to zero, thus removing source encryption. \item Secrecy capacity, e.g, $ \max_{p_{\App}} I(\App;Y|Z)$ for the semantic part and $\max_{p_{\Bpp}} I(\Bpp;Y|Z)$ for the observed part.
+The model allows to set this key rate to zero, thus removing source encryption.
+3) Secrecy capacity of the wiretap channel, e.g, $ \max_{p_{\App}} { \left( I(\App;Y) - I(\App;Z) \right) }$ for the semantic part and $\max_{p_{\Bpp}} { \left( I(\Bpp;Y) - I(\Bpp;Z) \right) }$ for the observed part.
 These terms are scaled by $r$ and are determined by the statistics of the main and the eavesdropper channels.
-The total available secrecy capacity of the wiretap channel $\max_{p_{X}} I(X;Y|Z)$ is distributed to secure semantic $\max_{p_{\App}} I(\App;Y|Z) \leq \max_{p_{X}} I(X;Y|Z)$ and observed $\max_{p_{\Bpp}} I(\Bpp;Y|Z) \leq \max_{p_{X}} I(X;Y|Z)$ parts of the source.
-The split of the secrecy capacity is determined by $\App$ and $\Bpp$ r.v.s. \item The level of compression of the semantic source, e.g., $H(S) - R_s(D_s)$ for the semantic part.
-This term naturally arises from the loss of entropy in source encoding and it also, however, contributes to the equivocation for legitimate receiver.
-The higher distortion for a specific component that we enforce, the higher equivocation can be achieved for this component. \end{enumerate}
+The total available secrecy capacity of the wiretap channel is distributed to secure semantic $\max_{p_{\App}} { \left( I(\App;Y) - I(\App;Z) \right) }$ and observed $\max_{p_{\Bpp}} { \left( I(\Bpp;Y) - I(\Bpp;Z) \right) }$ parts of the source.
+The split of the secrecy capacity is determined by $\App$ and $\Bpp$ r.v.s. \begin{remark} For the degraded wiretap channel $p_{Y,Z|X} = p_{Y|X}p_{Z|Y}$, every secrecy capacity term can be written as $r \max_{p_X} I(X;Y|Z)$. \end{remark}